-Most of the steps for Option B are the same as Option A. Once a committee chair is selected, students should consult with the chair about the general focus of the review.
-The initial task is to define an area that is broad enough to warrant an integrative scholarly review, but not so broad as to encompass an overwhelming amount of literature.
+The students initial task is to define an area that is broad enough to warrant an integrative scholarly review, but not so broad as to encompass an overwhelming amount of literature.
 Also students should identify how the review would differ from or improve upon any existing review of research in this area.
-After the student and chair select a Comprehensive Exam committee, the student, with input from individual committee members, prepares an initial 2-3 page outline of the proposed review, which is discussed and possibly refined at the initial meeting.